-In spite of the volcanic activity from Tungurahua that forced an evacuation from Baños (photo) during 1999/2000, the town is a popular tourist area with both Ecuadorian and foreign visitors.
-They come for the Basilica, the famous hot springs, the scenery and the accessability to the jungle via Puyo and Misahuallí.
+In spite of the volcanic activity from Tungurahua that forced an evacuation from Baños during 1999–2000, the town is a popular tourist area with both Ecuadorian and foreign visitors.
+They come for the Basilica, the famous hot springs, the scenery, and the accessibility to the jungle via Puyo and Misahuallí.

 Getting There and Around